opulo-inc/ohai/docs/feeder-connection-kit/packout/index.md

-# Packaging the Feeder Connection Kit
+# Packaging Feeder Connection Kit

 This section will guide the reader on how to properly package a `feeder-connection-kit`